Newtown High School of the Performing Arts

 The Music staff will consider the following in selecting and placing students within ensembles:

-• Dynamics and Expressive Techniques including phrasing and articulation
+• Dynamics and expressive techniques including phrasing and articulation

 • Stylistic understanding appropriate to the piece performed